jestjs/jest/docs/Configuration.md

 _Note: Automocking has a performance cost most noticeable in large projects.
 See [here](troubleshooting.html#tests-are-slow-when-leveraging-automocking) for details and a workaround._

-### `bail` [boolean]
+### `bail` [number | boolean]

-Default: `false`
+Default: `0`

 By default, Jest runs all tests and produces all errors into the console upon completion.
-The bail config option can be used here to have Jest stop running tests after the first failure.
+The bail config option can be used here to have Jest stop running tests after `n` failures.
+Setting bail to `true` is the same as setting bail to `1`.

 ### `browser` [boolean]